Logo Voyage

 • North of Mastichochoria, there is another area called "Kambos", where citrus fruits are mainly grown on small gardens on medieval mansions.

-This rural area travel guide to Mastichochoria is an outline and needs more content.
+This rural area travel guide to Mastichochoria is an outline and may need more content.
 It has a template, but there is not enough information present.
 Please plunge forward and help it grow!

 Discover